EC2 Scheduler – There’s a tool for that.

 - There’s no UI, so it’s not obvious which instances are on what schedules.

-- Modifications require code changes and Cloudformation deployments, including simple overrides of schedules.
+- Modifications require code changes and Cloudformation deployments.

 - No SSO, reporting, or notifications